 In order to save, Wawanesa Insurance is encouraging their customers who are only using their vehicles for local travel such as groceries or medical appointments to reach out to their broker to reduce their coverage to reflect their current vehicle usage (savings up to 75%).
 As there has been a massive reduction in vehicle use, Wawanesa only wants their customers to pay for what they need.
 NSF fees have also been waived until May 25, 2020.

 Whether your driving habits have shifted dramatically or you’re experiencing severe financial burden due to the pandemic, the IBC encourages you to reach out to your insurance company to find a solution.
 They understand the impact that COVID-19 has had, and are willing to offer their customers their support.
 While some companies are providing automatic discounts to all of their customers, this isn’t the case for all insurance providers.
 As the driver, it is your responsibility to reach out to your insurance provider to see what discounts you may qualify for.
+It’s also a good idea to review what currently falls under your coverage, such as accident forgiveness or collision towing.

 As every driver is unique and premiums vary based on company and your individual driving habits, your savings will also be impacted in the same way.
 If your insurance company isn’t offering any financial relief or you aren’t satisfied with what your existing company is offering you, remember that it’s never too late to shop around for a new policy.